astralfrontier-itch-io/witch/playbooks/01newbie.md

 ---
-name: The Idiot
+name: The Newbie
 xp-trigger: Address a problem with novelty or curiosity
 touchstones: Harry Potter, Atsuko Kagari, Sae Sawanoguchi
 desc: |-
-  You don't know much about the magical world, because you're new to it (you came from a mundane background, your magic was suppressed, etc.) Or, you're just an idiot.
-There's some kind of magic you're bad at.
-Maybe all magic.
+  You don't know much about the magical world, because you're new to it (you came from a mundane background, your magic was suppressed, etc.) Or, you've just never studied.
+There's some kind of magic you're bad at, maybe all magic.
 You make up for it with pluck, wits, or some special ability.
 trappings:
   - Mundane item or toy
   - Precious keepsake